metabrainz/musicbrainz-vm/README.md

 ONLY DO THIS STEP IF YOU WANT TO GO THE LOOOONG WAY.
 Download an image from the links above instead:

+0. Make sure you have 100GB free (preferably SSD) disk space (including 55GB for pg-data.vdi)
 1. Clone this repo
 2. Install VirtualBox.
 If you already have it installed, update to the lastest version!
 3. Install Vagrant.
 Get the latest version!
 (1.8.x+) https://www.vagrantup.com/